yoni2k/google-translate-api/README.md

  - Invalid parameters testing
  - Testing user input with invalid options given
 See more tests and details in `tests/test_translate.py`

+## How to run
+1. Set PYTHONPATH with the main directory of the project:
+Example on Ubunty where project directory is `/home/ubuntu/google-tranlate-api`: `export PYTHONPATH="/home/ubuntu/google-translate-api"`
+Go into tests directory `tests`
+`python3 -m pytest ./tests/test_translate.py`

 # Possible future features
  - Add feature of returning / printing languages supported for translation using `https://translation.googleapis.com/language/translate/v2/languages` API